 If you’re looking to invest or save money, you may have come across the term “Compound Interest”.

-Compound interest is a way of enhancing your interest by re-investing your initial investment and any additional profits back into your stock, savings account, or anything similar.
+Compound interest is a way of enhancing your interest by re-investing your initial investment and profits back into your money.
+Be it a stock, shares, savings account, or anything similar.
 Simply put, you earn interest on previously earned interest.

 “My life has been a product of compound interest.”Warren Buffett